 Please update your browser

-In this video, you will animate a sprite to make it bounce.
+you will animate a sprite to make it look like its bouncing.

 Next, program the sprite to move up.